A claimant who spoke fast, and may or may not have had cluttering or a stammer, was held not to have a disability within the Equality Act.

 Even so there are further arguments which (subject to the precise facts) could have been raised to argue the claimant had a disability within the Equality Act.
 Nearly any work activity is a ‘normal day-to-day activity’ within the meaning of they Act.
 It sounds very possible that the claimant’s impairment meant he could not perform speaking activities at work in a way acceptable to the employer.
 We don’t know the detail of this particular case.
 However, for example, maybe in some types of situation fast speech could be difficult for some people to follow, or a company might feel it does not want to be represented to the outside world by someone speaking in a particular way.
 A claimant might well be able to argue that inability (because of a long-term impairment, which the tribunal accepted this was) to carry out work activities in a way acceptable to the employer is a substantial effect on ability to carry out normal day-to-day activities – namely the work activities which the employer considered unsatisfactory.

 This argument could be bolstered by citing the EU court decision in Ring (see My comment on Ring).
 This decision brought attitudinal barriers (the ‘social model’) into the EU definition of disability, drawing on the UN Convention on Rights of Person’s with Disabilities.
-This EU definition of disability is still developing, but the UK is obliged to comply with it as regards employment discrimination (until Brexit).
+This EU definition of disability is still developing.
+It continues to be relevant in UK courts after Brexit.

 The M v Mitie case is in some ways reminiscent of Lothian and Borders Police v Cummings, which held that failure to progress professionally is not a relevant effect.
 In that case a special constable had impaired vision in one eye, and so did not meet the requirements to progress to being a special constable.
 The court held the impairment was not a disability as it did have the required effect on normal day-to-day activities.
 However this decision has since been thrown into doubt by the Sobhi case in which the court held that even a one-off job application could be a normal day-to-day activity, in the light of EU cases.
 On both the Lothian and Sobhi cases, see Normal day-to-day activities>Specific job applications as a normal day-to-day activity?
 So the eye impairment in the Lothian case might now be seen as a disability even if it had no effect on ability to do the job.
 In any event the argument for there being a disability in a case such as M v Mitie seems stronger than that, in that the employer may have seen the fast speech as impairing ability to do some work activities in a satisfactory manner.